Royal Swedish Army Ordnance Administration: History and organisation

 The authority initially consisted of five departments: Vapenavdelningen ("Weapons Department"), Fordonsavdelningen ("Vehicle Department"), Elektroavdelningen ("Electrical Department"), Verkstadsavdelningen ("Workshop Department") and Inköpsavdelningen ("Purchasing Department").
 In addition, there were four independent bureaus: Tygförrådsbyrån ("Ordnance Storage Bureau"), Ammunitionsförrådsbyrån ("Ammunition Storage Bureau"), Normaliebyrån and Administrativa byrån ("Administrative Bureau").
 Other units were the Centralplaneringen ("Central Planning"), the Materielinspektionen ("Materiel Inspection"), Provskjutningscentralen ("Test Firing Center") and Personalkårexpeditionen ("Administrative Corps' Office").
 The Test Firing Center was amalgamated into a unit of the Weapons Department on 1 July 1957.
 The Central Planning and the Materiel Inspection were subordinated to the Deputy Chief of Ordnance from 1 July 1962.
 On 1 July 1964, the Underrättelsecentralen ("Intelligence Center") was added and on 1 January 1966 the Datacentralen was added ("Data Center"), which also were subordinate to the Deputy Chief of Ordnance.
-The heads of the Workshop Department and the Purchasing Department were referred to as Army Chief Director (Arméöverdirektör) and Purchasing Director (Inköpsdirektör) respectively.
+The heads of the Workshop Department and the Purchasing Department were referred to as the Chief of the Swedish Army Electrical and Mechanical Engineers' Corps (Arméöverdirektör) and Purchasing Director (Inköpsdirektör) respectively.
 The head of the Administrative Office was referred to as Krigsråd (military councillor).
 The authority's board consisted of the Deputy Chief of Ordnance, the heads of departments and the head of the Administrative Bureau.
 On 1 July 1968, the Royal Swedish Army Materiel Administration's hierarchical organization (except the Administrative Bureau) was transferred largely unchanged to the Army Materiel Administration (Armématerielförvaltningen, FMV-A) in the Defence Materiel Administration.

 The Royal Swedish Army Ordnance Administration's personnel in 1954 amounted to approximately 1,350 people.
 Of these, about 360 served in the Weapons Department, about 210 in the Vehicle Department, about 210 in the Electrical Department, about 130 in the Workshop Department and about 80 in the Purchasing Department.
 A total of about 330 people served in the Ordnance Storage Bureau, the Ammunition Storage Bureau, the Normaliebyrån, the Test Firing Center and the Administrative Bureau.
 In addition, a total of about 25 people were included in the Central Planning and the Materiel Inspection.

 In 1964, the authority's personnel amounted to approximately 1,375 people.
 Of these, about 340 served in the Weapons Department, about 220 in the Vehicle Department, about 215 in the Electrical Department, about 125 in the Workshop Department and about 65 in the Purchasing Department.
 The Ordnance Storage Bureau, the Ammunition Storage Bureau, the Normaliebyrån and the Administrative Bureau consisted of a total of approximately 370 people.
 In addition, a total of about 40 people served in the Central Planning, the Intelligence Center and the Materiel Inspection, all three of whom were subordinate to the Deputy Chief of Ordnance.

 The authority's activities were regulated by the following instructions: